 Cape Town livens up for the summer with outdoor concerts, picnics on vineyard lawns, and fabulous organic food markets.
 The warm sunshine makes it a perfect time to add beach to your safari in Mozambique and Zanzibar.

 East Africa is also “on sale” due to the short rainy season, the perfect time to enjoy the Mara without the crowds, and you still have a chance to see the great migration in northern Tanzania, as the herds make their was back to the Serengeti.
-With the recent lift in travel warnings to the Kenya coast, it’s prime-time for great deals on a Kenya bush and beach itinerary.
+The beach resorts on the Kenya coast also offer attractive deals at this time of year.

 November Festivals and Events to Keep in Mind…

-- 1 – 30 November – Kirstenbosch Summer concerts in Cape Town.
+- All November – Kirstenbosch Summer concerts in Cape Town.
 Check out the calendar and ask us to book you a picnic while you enjoy the beautiful gardens and music with the locals.

-- 15 – 24 November – Cairo International Film Festival is one of the largest film festivals on the continent, now enjoying its 37th year.
+- Late November – Cairo International Film Festival is one of the largest film festivals on the continent, now enjoying its 37th year.
 Showcasing talent from the Middle East and beyond.

-- 17 – 19 November – Ficksburg Cherry Festival, one of South Africa‘s most established festivals is attended by more than 20,000 people every year to taste cherry pie, jam and even cherry mampoer (a type of moonshine).
+- Mid November – Ficksburg Cherry Festival, one of South Africa‘s most established festivals is attended by more than 20,000 people every year to taste cherry pie, jam and even cherry mampoer (a type of moonshine).